Apfirebolt/reddit_clone_django_and_vue/README.md

 ![Postgres](https://img.shields.io/badge/Postgres-12.x-blue)
 ![Django Rest Framework](https://img.shields.io/badge/DRF-3.x-red)

-# Django Movie API
+# Reddit Clone in Django and Vue

-This project is a Django-based web application that provides a RESTful API for managing a collection of movies.
-It uses Django Rest Framework to handle API requests and responses.

-For the time being this project is available at http://softgenie.org/api/movies but might be taken down in the future.
+This is a full-featured Reddit clone for learning purposes.
+It demonstrates how to build a web application using Django for the backend and Vue.js for the frontend.
+The project includes features such as user authentication, CRUD operations, and API integration.

 ## Features

-- Add, update, delete, and retrieve movies
-- Search for movies by title or genre
-- Pagination for large datasets
-- Authentication and authorization
+- User authentication and authorization
+- Creation of sub-reddits (topics/discussions)
+- Post feature
+- Comment Feature

 ## Requirements